Skip to content

 Offshore Online Casinos

 Michigan has a fully licensed iGaming market and an active regulatory enforcement posture.
-The MGCB actively pursues unlicensed operators: in May 2024, it issued a formal cease and desist letter to Bovada — the most aggressive enforcement action of its kind documented across any state in this guide series.
-Bovada subsequently exited Michigan and added Michigan to its restricted states list.
+The MGCB actively pursues unlicensed operators — in May 2024, it issued a formal cease and desist letter to Bovada, prompting Bovada to exit Michigan and add Michigan to its restricted states list.
+Bovada does not accept Michigan players as of May 2024.

 OperatorMI StatusNotes

-BovadaDoes not accept Michigan playersMGCB C&D issued May 2024; confirmed restricted
+BovadaDoes NOT accept MI playersMGCB C&D issued May 2024; Bovada exited Michigan

-Ignition CasinoAccepts MI playersSame ownership group as Bovada; MI not in restricted states (DE, MD, NV, NJ, NY)
+Ignition CasinoAccepts MI playersNot MGCB-licensed; MI not in restricted states (DE, MD, NV, NJ, NY)

-Cafe CasinoAccepts MI playersSame ownership group; MI not in restricted states (DE, MD, NV, NJ, NY)
+Cafe CasinoAccepts MI playersNot MGCB-licensed; MI not in restricted states (DE, MD, NV, NJ, NY)

-Slots.LVAccepts MI playersSame ownership group; MI not in restricted states (DE, MD, NV, NJ, NY)
+Slots.LVAccepts MI playersNot MGCB-licensed; MI not in restricted states (DE, MD, NV, NJ, NY)

 Land-Based Casinos